 Biobanking is a biorepository for receiving and storing biological specimens such as plant, animal, and microbe; which can be later used for supporting many types of contemporary research associated with genomics, healthcare research, medical care, and drug discovery.
 In addition, biobanking permits large-scale analysis for individuation of specific disease biomarkers, which will facilitate the development of personalized medicine.
-For promoting the health and well-being of the community, the need for proactive participation is necessary from medical institutions, especially community medical centers.
-Furthermore, several types of biobanks are currently established to support medical research such as population biobanks and disease-oriented biobanks.
+For promoting the health and well-being of the community, the need for proactive participation is necessary for medical institutions, especially community medical centers.
+Furthermore, several types of biobanks are currently established to support medical research, such as population biobanks and disease-oriented biobanks.

 The biobanking market is positively impacted by the pandemic.
 Furthermore, COVID-19 has brought to light the importance of biobanking and its role in understanding disease patterns and its utility in developing vaccines and other prevention and treatment protocols.
 Furthermore, the government is now focusing on biobanks and repositories worldwide, in which regulators will support this endeavor by working on easing approvals.
 For instance, the Indian Council of Medical Research (ICMR) has notified 16 bio-repositories to collect, store, and maintain clinical samples, including oropharyngeal/nasopharyngeal swabs, broncheoalveolar lavage , sputum, blood, urine, and stool of COVID-19 patients.
 The samples from COVID-19 patients will be collected and archived for future use to develop validated diagnostics, therapeutics, and vaccines.
 Furthermore, the market is expected to continue to grow post the pandemic.

-North America was the largest shareholder in the global biobanking market in 2019, owing to its well-established healthcare infrastructure, surge in adoption of cell & stem therapy, increase in geriatric population, and rise in prevalence of chronic diseases.
-However, Asia-Pacific is anticipated to register the highest CAGR during the forecast period, owing to increase in health awareness, development in healthcare infrastructure, and rise in number of hospitals equipped with advanced medical facilities.
+North America was the largest shareholder in the global biobanking market in 2020, owing to its well-established healthcare infrastructure, the surge in adoption of cell & stem therapy, increase in the geriatric population, and a rise in prevalence of chronic diseases.
+However, Asia-Pacific is anticipated to register the highest CAGR during the forecast period, owing to increase in health awareness, development in health care infrastructure, and rise in the number of hospitals equipped with advanced medical facilities.